Kuka-arm/simulation/README.md

 - `Assets/Scenes/` — Main Unity scenes

 ## Credits
-Developed as a university project (2021) by Tian Bornman, BrandonFrade, Kylevan Niekerk.
+Developed as a university project (2021) by Tian Bornman, BrandonFrade, Kyle van Niekerk.

 ## License
 This project is for educational and demonstration purposes.
-See LICENSE file if present.